Art on the Tideway Strategy & Programme

 Permanent Commissions

-Tideway has commissioned a number of artists to create twenty three permanent integrated artworks, or series of artworks, for the three new acres of public realm next to the River Thames.
-These are currently being designed and will then be fabricated and installed once the tunnel has been completed and the public realm constructed.
+Tideway has commissioned fifteen artists to create twenty three permanent integrated artworks, or series of artworks, for the three new acres of public realm next to the River Thames and within some existing parks and pumping station compounds.
+The last of these are currently being fabricated and installed as the public realm is being finished.
 The commissioned artists are:

 Marina Warner, Pentagram